Professor of Music Education; Director of Graduate Studies, The Hartt School

 She is widely published in the areas of curriculum and assessment, literacy and music connections, and applications of learning theory.
 Her articles and book chapters can be found in The Oxford Handbook of Assessment Policy and Practice in Music Education (early 2017), International Symposium on Assessment in Music Education, Music Educators Journal,Journal of Research in Music Education, North Central Association Journal of School Improvement and others.
-Dee is the primary author of The Music and Literacy Connection in April, 2004, which will be released in a second revised edition fall, 2014 (Rowan and Littlefield).
+Dee is the primary author of The Music and Literacy Connection (Rowan and Littlefield, 2014).
 This recognized book brings clarity to the links between text reading skills and music learning.
 She also authored The Handbook for Music Supervisors (MENC 2002).
 In 2010, she was awarded University Professor of the Year by the Connecticut Music Educators Association.
 In 2009, Dee received the Innovations in Teaching Award from the University of Hartford.
 As a result of her advocacy and leadership in instituting a fine arts graduation requirement in Kansas, Dee received the 2006 of the Governor’s Arts Award for Arts Advocacy in Kansas, and the 2007 Conservatory of Music, University of Missouri-Kansas City Alumnus of the Year.
 She holds a Doctorate of Musical Arts in Music Education from the University of Missouri-Kansas City Conservatory of Music.